 What do B vitamins for horses do?

-The B-Complex vitamins (B-1, B-2, B-3-, B-4, B-5, B-6, B-12, Folic Acid, Biotin, Choline) support the basic metabolism of proteins, carbohydrates and fats.
-These vitamins, which are water soluble, also supply important nutrition for the developing brain and nervous system in the foetus.
+The B-Complex vitamins (vitamin B1, vitamin B2, vitamin B3, vitamin B4, vitamin B5, vitamin B6, vitamin B12, Folic Acid, Biotin, Choline) support the basic metabolism of proteins, carbohydrates and fats.
+These vitamins, which are water-soluble, also supply important nutrition for the developing brain and nervous system in the foetus.
 They are also crucial in reducing oxidative stresses.

 Forage is high in B vitamins for horses

-Horses usually get high amounts of B vitamins from good quality forages, they can also manufacture there own niacin (B3).
-The other B vitamins are also manufactured in the hind gut as part of the symbiotic relationship with the billions of beneficial equine microflora.
-Only Vitamin B 12 is not supplied through forage, that vitamin is manufactured solely in the hind gut by bacteria.
+Horses usually get high amounts of B vitamins from good quality green forages, they can also manufacture their own niacin (B3).
+The other B vitamins are also manufactured in the hindgut as part of the symbiotic relationship with the billions of beneficial equine microflora.
+Only Vitamin B 12 is not supplied through forage, that vitamin is manufactured solely in the hindgut by the microbial population (bacteria).

 Which horses will benefit from supplemented B-vitamins?